AISaturdaysLagos/Cohort8-Ahmed-Ibrahim/README.md

 ## Acknowledgments
-We would like to express our gratitude to the following individuals who have contributed to or inspired this project:

-Theo Peter: Thank you for your dedication and valuable contributions to the project.
-Your expertise and teamwork have greatly enriched the development process.

-Babalola Elisha: Your hard work and creativity have been instrumental in the success of this project.
-We appreciate your commitment to excellence and collaborative spirit.

-Team Mentor Emefe: Special thanks to our mentor, Emefe, for providing guidance, support, and valuable insights throughout the development of the project.
+ We would like to extend our heartfelt appreciation to the entire AI Saturday Family for their unwavering guidance, world-class materials, and the enriching cohort course that has played a pivotal role in our project's development.
+Special thanks to our mentor, Emefe, for providing guidance, support, and valuable insights throughout the development of the project.
 Your mentorship has been crucial to our growth and success.

-We would like to extend our heartfelt appreciation to the entire AI Saturday Family for their unwavering guidance, world-class materials, and the enriching cohort course that has played a pivotal role in our project's development.

-We also extend our appreciation to the open-source community and the following libraries and resources that have played a significant role in shaping and enhancing our project:

-Flask: The lightweight and powerful web framework for Python that forms the backbone of our web application.

-Pickle: The Python module used for serializing and deserializing the machine learning model, contributing to the functionality of our project.

-GitHub: The platform that hosts our project and facilitates collaboration among team members.

 We acknowledge and thank everyone who has been a part of this journey, directly or indirectly, contributing to the success of our project.

 ## Contact
-Theo Peter;
+Peter Oni
   email: theonipeter@gmail.com
   mobile number: +234 805 730 3017
 Babalola Elisha